-Note: The article on this page is taken from Sustainability Report 2013.
+Note: The article on this page is taken from Sustainability Report 2014.

 The Fujifilm Group has engaged in a wide range of environmental protection activities for the conservation and protection of biodiversity, based upon its philosophy of “environmental consciousness and environmental protection are at the core of our corporate activities.”
 In June 2009, we clarified our guideline for cross-group efforts to biodiversity conservation and introduced the “Fujifilm Group Basic Concepts and Action Guidelines for the Biodiversity Conservation” (hereafter, “Guidelines for Biodiversity”).
 Activities both inside and outside the company are being advanced to preserve the ecosystem services that benefit mankind for the future.

-Outline of Activities in Fiscal 2012
+Outline of Activities in FY2013

-Activities to conserve the water source at each factory
+- Activities to conserve the water source at each factory

-Co-sponsoring training courses for Nature Conservation Educators
+- Co-sponsoring training courses for Nature Conservation Educators

-Support to the Monitoring Site 1000
+- Support to the Monitoring Site 1000

 We have been providing high sensitivity negative film for sensor cameras used in surveying mammals since 2007.

-Rice Paddy Assistance Team
+- Rice Paddy Assistance Team

-Support to projects by NPOs and NGOs involved in education on biodiversity conservation for the next generation
+- Support to projects by NPOs and NGOs involved in education on biodiversity conservation for the next generation

 Response to the third-party opinion

-(CSR Group, General Affairs Division, FUJIFILM Holdings)
+(CSR Group, Corporate Planning Division, FUJIFILM Holdings)

-Note: The article on this page is taken from Sustainability Report 2013.
+Note: The article on this page is taken from Sustainability Report 2014.